brilliantimagery/CR2_Preprocessor/README.md

 # CR2 Preprocessor
-Moves, batch process, and compresses [dual-iso](https://www.magiclantern.fm/forum/?topic=7139.0) cr2 raw image files.
+Moves, batch process, and losslessly compresses [dual-iso](https://www.magiclantern.fm/forum/?topic=7139.0) cr2 raw image files.

 ## Installation
 See [Brilliant Imagery](http://www.brilliantimagery.org/) for more info and binaries (versions of the software that you can just double click to run rather than setup) (hopefully it'll be up by the time you see this).

 If you don't already have `pipenv`, install it.
-Note, it shouldn't be installed into a vertual environment.
+Note, it shouldn't be installed into a virtual environment.

 ```
 $ pip install pipenv